ppy/osu-wiki/news/2019-05-27-osutaiko-world-cup-2019-concludes.md

 date: 2019-05-27 22:00:00 +0000
 ---

 *sniff sniff...* do you smell that?
-Yeah, smelt like ...*sniff*... poppin' gamers in here.
+Yeah, smells like... *sniff...* poppin' gamers in here.
 What's poppin' gamers?
-The osu!taiko World Cup just came to a close last weekend - read on to find out what happened in the Grand Finale!
+The osu!taiko World Cup just came to a close last weekend!
+Read on to find out what happened in the grand finale!

 ![](/wiki/shared/news/banners/TWC_2019_banner.jpg)